 Most of the developers working on Microsoft Power BI face issues in two ways.
 First, the Microsoft Power BI Application installed on the machine is not working properly and the developer is facing problems in performing any task.
 Second, the issue is related to report optimization.
 Generally, it is the responsibility of the developer to make an optimized report so that report loads quickly and also report refresh time is quite less.

 Here, in this article, we will discuss the second issue that is report optimization.
 So, Why Microsoft Power BI is Slow?
 Microsoft Power BI is a tool that can consume a very large amount of data so it is very necessary to follow the steps of report optimization while developing the report.
-Using a lot of images, multiple visuals, improper DAX formula, consuming unnecessary columns into the data model, not taking into consideration query folding are some of the reasons due to which Microsoft Power BI Report is slower.
+Using a lot of images, multiple visuals, improper DAX formula, consuming unnecessary columns into the data model, and not taking into consideration query folding are some of the reasons why Microsoft Power BI Report is slower.

 Best Practices for Microsoft Power BI Report Optimization